LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

 Q4.1 : **"End-to-end genealogy" of ML models**
-Ensuring the traceability of all steps of the development of a predictive model enables building up a form of **genalogy**.
+Ensuring the traceability of all steps of the development of a predictive model enables building up a form of **genealogy**.
 Within your organisation, an end-to-end genealogy of models is fed and maintained within the framework of data science projects, throughout the phases of data collection, design, training, validation and exploitation of the predictive models:

 R4.1 :
 _(Type: single answer)_